efuzy/efuzy/docs/src/pages/vue-components/time.md

 <doc-example title="Landscape" file="QTime/Landscape" overflow />

 ::: tip
 For landscape mode, you can use it along with `$q.screen` to make QTime responsive.
 Example: `:landscape="$q.screen.gt.xs"`.
-More info: [Quasar Screen Plugin](/options/screen-plugin).
+More info: [Efuzy Screen Plugin](/options/screen-plugin).
 :::

 ### Functionality

-The 24 hour format is applied depending on the [Quasar Language Pack](/options/quasar-language-packs) that you've set, but you can also force it, like in the example below.
+The 24 hour format is applied depending on the [Efuzy Language Pack](/options/efuzy-language-packs) that you've set, but you can also force it, like in the example below.

 <doc-example title="24h format" file="QTime/Format24h" overflow />